Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET2_ Intermidiate Level SQL : Joins , SET operations, Subqueries & Views.md

    > SELECT MAX(rating) FROM (SELECT * FROM movie WHERE country = 'India') as temp;
    > ```
    > This query finds the maximum rating from movies where the country is 'India'.
+   > A derived subquery, also known as a derived table, is used in the FROM clause.
+It acts as a temporary table created for the duration of the main query.
    >
    > 3. Inside a SELECT clause.
    > ```sql